The best time to visit Olympic National Park is in July and August when the weather is at its best.

 Camping for more than a night or two in the park will almost guarantee that you might put up with the rain.
 Before going on your trip, use tent waterproofing spray on your gear to keep yourself dry.
 If the winter is hanging on, consider a tent heater to stay warm.

-Read More : Guide to Camping in Olympic National Park
+Read More : Best Campgrounds in Olympic National Park

 Best time for hiking

-The best time for hiking in Olympic National Park is throughout the months of May through September.
+The best time for hiking in Olympic National Park is from May through September.

 In the high country, you are likely to begin getting snowfall starting in September.
-If you decide to take a hiking trip at the beginning or end of the season, bring a winter jacket and winter boots so that you are prepared for the colder weather and snow.
+If you decide to take a hiking trip at the beginning or end of the season, bring a winter jacket and winter boots to prepare you for the colder weather and snow.

 Otherwise, there are extensive hiking trails that you can use in the lower elevations of the park that are in a more temperate climate.

-Read More : Hiking Trails in Olympic National Park
+Read More : Best Hiking Trails in Olympic National Park

 Best time to avoid crowds

-The best time to avoid crowds in Olympic National Park is in October, November, and December.
+The best time to avoid crowds in Olympic National Park is October to December.